 FENCING: All diamonds should be enclosed with proper fencing.
 Any light poles or other objects in the field of play which could cause harm to a player should be safely covered with padding to avoid possible injuries.
 Padding should be placed on wire fences where any of the wire mesh extends beyond the top horizontal piping of the fence.
+Temporary fences may be required for certain events where the original field size is too large.

 LIGHTING: Lighting is required on at least one field to permit night games if necessary.

-Lighting is recommended on all fields.
+Lighting is highly recommended on all fields.
 All lighting must meet the following minimum standards:

-30-50 foot candles average in the infield area
+- 30-50 foot candles average in the infield area - 20-30 foot candles average in the outfield area

-• 20-30 foot candles average in the outfield area In addition to these standards, television coverage of night games requires:
+In addition to these standards, television coverage of night games requires:

-100 foot candles average in the infield area

-• 70 foot candles average in the outfield area
+- 100 foot candles average in the infield area - 70 foot candles average in the outfield area